osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/text-parser/xpath-and-csv-syntax-for-value-retrieval.md

 2020-08-10T12:10:53.0928791Z,123456789.0
 ```

-The following CSV column index configuration requires the text parser be configured with `HasHeader=false`.
+The following CSV column index configuration requires you to configure the text parser with `HasHeader=false`.
 The column indexes are 1 based and configured as strings.

 ```json
 {